Rolex Root Beer

 Baselworld 2018: A Re-Imagined Root Beer in Black and Brown

 To the delight of many fans, Rolex presented a new two-tone GMT-Master II with a brown bezel at Baselworld 2018.
 This watch, the ref.
-126711CHNR, offers a few noticeable improvements.
+126711CHNR, offers a few noticeable improvements over earlier Root Beer models.
 For example, instead of using yellow gold, Rolex combined stainless steel with 18-karat rose gold – also known as Everose gold – on this timepiece.
 What's more, a deep black dial guarantees optimal readability.
-A matching brown and black Cerachrom (Rolex's own in-house ceramic) bezel inlay with engraved Everose-gold numerals and markers completes the new look.
+A black and brown Cerachrom bezel inlay with engraved Everose gold numerals and markers completes the new look.